Recycling! Does it really make a difference?

 Waste taken to these centres should have been separated before arrival.
 Over 60% of the waste taken to the centres contains materials that can actually be recycled.
 Experience of presentation areas in neighbouring counties shows they dramatically increase recycling rates, so the best thing to do is to sort it before you bring it.

-Next year we will be changing the way we collect garden waste from single use plastic bags to reusable sacks.
+We are changing the way we collect garden waste from single use plastic bags to reusable sacks.

 We will be introducing the new reusable sacks between January and April.
 This will prevent possible contamination with shredded plastic pieces generated when flimsy single use plastic sacks are torn.
 With the potential of tax on single-use plastic bags, we want to avoid using them wherever we can.
 You can start using your new sacks straight away.
 Households will receive two free sacks and you can buy additional ones from the council online.